 From the utility main menu, select the volume (exp.
-Volume\0000) in Volumes field you want to delete.
+Volume_0000) in Volumes field you want to delete.

-Select Delete volume in Volume Properties field.
+Then select Delete volume in Volume Properties field.
 The following screen appears.

 Click Yes to delete the volume and return to the utility main menu, or click No to return to the main menu.